antoooks/antoooks.github.io/_posts/2021-12-17-All-You-Need-To-Know-AWS-Solutions-Architect-Associate.md

 - Multiple response (2 or more correct out of 5)
 - 15 unscored questions
 - Total **65 questions**
-- Most of the questions are story-based question (e.g. "You are a solution architect which is trying to migrate a company on-premise NFS to the AWS cloud.
+- Most of the questions are story-based question (e.g. "You are a solution architect who's trying to migrate a company on-premise NFS to the AWS cloud.
 What is the right step to do?")

 For this exam, the minimum passing score is **720** with each question weighing 15-16 points, depending on [the exam difficulty](https://aws.amazon.com/blogs/training-and-certification/demystifying-your-aws-certification-exam-score/)